OctopusDeploy/blog/blog/2020-09/choco-laptop-install/index.md

 ---
-title: Configuring a developer machine with Chocolatey and Octopus Runbooks
+title: Configuring a developer machine with Chocolatey, Powershell and Octopus Runbooks
-description: Learn how to automate your development machine setup with Chocolatey and Octopus Runbooks
+description: Learn how to automate your development machine setup with Chocolatey, Powershell and Octopus Runbooks
 author: derek.campbell@octopus.com
 visibility: public
 published: 2020-10-10